ReactiveCocoa/ReactiveObjC/CONTRIBUTING.md

 Fork this repository, make it awesomer (preferably in a branch named for the topic), send a pull request!

-All code contributions should match our coding conventions ([Objective-c](https://github.com/github/objective-c-conventions) and [Swift](https://github.com/github/swift-style-guide)).
-If your particular case is not described in the coding convention, check the ReactiveCocoa codebase.
+All code contributions should match our coding conventions ([Objective-c](https://github.com/github/objective-c-conventions)).
+If your particular case is not described in the coding convention, check the ReactiveObjC codebase.

 Thanks for contributing! :boom::camel: